bkw777/notice.sh/README.md

                LABEL:COMMAND        button-action
                                     COMMAND is run if the LABEL button is pressed

                :COMMAND             default-action                      (note)
                                     COMMAND is run if the notification is clicked

                COMMAND              close-action
                                     COMMAND is run when the notification closes (whether clicked or expired) Use in combination with -t0 (never self-expire) to get a behavior similar to default-action on servers that don't support default-action.

-  -p, --print-id                    Print the notification ID.

-  -i, --id=ID                       ID of an existing notification to update or close.
-  -i, --id=@FILENAME                Read ID from & write ID to FILENAME.
+  -i, --id=ID                       ID of an existing notification to update or close -i, --id=@FILENAME                write ID to & read ID from FILENAME
+                                    If --id is not used, then ID is printed to stdout.

-  -t, --ttl=TIME                    Time-To-Live, in seconds, before the notification closes itself.
+  -t, --ttl=SECONDS                 Time-To-Live, in seconds, before the notification closes itself
                                     0 = forever

   -f, --force-close                 Actively close the notification after TTL seconds,
-                                    or after processing any of it's actions.
+                                    or after processing any of it's actions

-  -c, --close                       Close notification. (requires --id)
+  -c, --close                       Close notification - requires --id

-  -v, --version                     Display script version.
+  -v, --version                     Display script version

-  -?, --help                        This help.
+  -?, --help                        This help

-  --                                End option parsing.
+  --                                End option parsing
                                     Anything after this is treated as literal SUMMARY text, even if it looks like an option.